--o --output=spec/-O --add-output=spec (default: -o sh:rmlint.sh -o pretty:stdout -o summary:stdout) Configure the way rmlint outputs its results.
+-o --output=spec/-O --add-output=spec (default: -o sh:rmlint.sh -o pretty:stdout -o summary:stdout -o json:rm Configure the way rmlint outputs its results.
 A spec is in the form format:file or just format.
 A file might either be an arbitrary path or stdout or stderr.
-If file is omitted, stdout is assumed.
+If file is omitted, stdout is assumed. format is the name of a formatter supported by this program.
+For a list of formatters and their options, refer to the Formatters section below.

-If $-\circ$ is specified, rmlint's defaults are overwritten.
+If $-\circ$ is specified, rmlint's default outputs are overwritten.
 With $--\circ$ the defaults are preserved.
 Either $-\circ$ or $-\circ$ may be specified multiple times to get multiple outputs, including multiple outputs of the same format.